pravega/pravega/documentation/src/docs/controller-service.md

 #### Rolling Transactions

 This is achieved by using a scheme (Rolling Transactions) where controller allows Transaction Segments to outlive their parent Segments and whenever their commits are issued, at a logical level controller elevates the Transaction Segments as first class Segments and includes them in a new epoch in the epoch time series of the Stream.
-It is named as such because

 1. Transactions are created in an older epoch and when they are attempted to be committed.
 2. The latest epoch is sealed, Transactions are rolled over and included and then a duplicate of latest epoch is created for Stream to restore its previous state before rolling of Transactions.
 3. This ensures that Transactions could be created at any time and then be committed at any time without interfering with any other Stream processing.
 4. The commit workflow on controller guarantees that once started it will attempt to commit each of the identified Transactions with indefinite retries until they all succeed.
 5. Once a Transaction is committed successfully, the record for the Transaction is removed from under its epoch root.

 ### Abort Transaction